Timothy Olyphant as Raylan Givens, old school Deputy U.S. Marshal

 This shirt makes another appearance with the same coat and tie six episodes later, although he swaps out the trousers for a pair of jeans.

 Raylan’s slim silk tie with this outfit is also black, although it is subtly printed with a single white and a single brown rectangle, evidently placed along a subtle black curve.

 Shirt #5: During a brief sequence in “Cottonmouth” (Episode 2.05) when Raylan visits the hapless dimwit Dewey Crowe in jail, he wears another blue check shirt.
 This one has an added layer of complexity with a light blue windowpane grid.
 Eagle-eyed fans will have spotted the same shirt in Episode 1.11, worn with the same black suit coat except more casually with jeans, no tie, and a dark blue henley underneath.
 His tie in this scene is solid black ribbed silk.

 Shirt #7: Raylan’s first black suit appropriately makes its own swan song at a funeral in “Reckoning” (Episode 2.12), paired with a simple white cotton poplin dress shirt and solid black tie.
-Raylan hardly ever wears white shirts, but he knows when the time is right to subtle-down for a somber occasion.
+Raylan hardly ever wears white shirts, but he knows when the time is right to introduce tasteful subtlety for a somber occasion.
 His white dress shirt has a point collar, front placket, and button cuffs.

 Outerwear & Accessories

 In “Fixer” (Episode 1.03), Raylan heads out for an investigation during some light rain, introducing us to his charcoal herringbone wool topcoat that extends down to just above his knees.
 The lightweight coat has a pick-stitched Prussian collar and four black buttons up the front, left undone to allow him smoother access to his holstered Glock.